department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/secure-messaging/secure-messaging-mobile-kpis.md

 * Time between a provider sending a message -> the user opening the message (pending technical feasibility)

 # Objectives + Key Results
-Our team’s OKRS are broken out into three different categories.
+Our team’s OKRs are broken out into three different categories.
 * Now- what we are striving to achieve within the mobile app’s first release to the app store
 * Next- goals we anticipate once we accrue more information and learn how users interact with secure messaging within the mobile app.
 * Later- future orientated